Valea Crișului: History

-It formed part of the Székely Land region of the historical Transylvania province.
+The settlement formed part of the Székely Land region of the historical Transylvania province.
 Until 1918, the village belonged to the Háromszék County of the Kingdom of Hungary.
-After the Treaty of Trianon of 1920, it became part of Romania.
-In 2004; the village of Arcuș split away from Valea Crișului to form an independent commune.
+In the immediate aftermath of World War I, following the declaration of the Union of Transylvania with Romania, the area passed under Romanian administration during the Hungarian–Romanian War of 1918–1919.
+By the terms of the Treaty of Trianon of 1920, it became part of the Kingdom of Romania.